 Despite wearing safety equipment, many residential construction workers are injured each year when they are struck by objects such as cranes, building supplies and falling equipment.
 In almost every instance, the root causes of these problems are the lack of proper safety training for employees.

 Crane operators should be trained to be diligent in looking out for fellow workers, especially when they are moving their cranes laterally and have them loaded with equipment.
-Always secure building materials so they cannot be jarred lose and fall, and workers should be careful when using tools on the upper levels of buildings.
+Always secure building materials so they cannot be jarred loose and fall, and workers should be careful when using tools on the upper levels of buildings.
 By following basic safety rules, workers can prevent these types of accidents.
-Read our previous blog about crane accidents here.

 The most common reason for electrocution on a residential job site is the lack of respect for safety protocol.
 When electrical lines are live in a new residential building, then there should signs posted throughout the structure to let workers know that the lines are live.